This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 While Zwift is multiplayer-friendly (e.g., you can chat, meet others, etc.), Wahoo SYSTM is only for people who don’t mind riding solo.

-Zwift uses more external motivation factors (like competitiveness, gamification, etc.).
-For Wahoo SYSTM, you have to be motivated internally.
+Zwift uses more external motivation factors (like competitiveness, gamification, etc.). whereas Wahoo SYSTM requires internal motivation.

 Races & Events